-Marin Greenwood is an aquatic ecologist with nearly 20 years of experience conducting studies of applied fish ecology in the United Kingdom, Florida, and California, principally in estuarine and freshwater habitats.
-His recent work in California includes conducting the effects analysis of the California WaterFix/Bay-Delta Conservation Plan; writing the biological assessment for the DWR Emergency Drought Barriers Project; conducting effects analyses for biological assessments to support the remanded biological opinions of the Coordinated Long-Term Operations of the Central Valley Project and State Water Project; evaluating factors affecting predation and predatory fishes at the Head of Old River; and assessing effects to fish habitat of the Sacramento River Bank Protection Project.
-Marin’s previous work for the Florida Fish and Wildlife Conservation Commission included assessing effects of tidal river flow regimes, hurricanes, and backwater habitats on fishes and other nekton.
+Marin is an aquatic ecologist with over two decades of experience conducting studies of applied fish ecology in the United Kingdom, Florida, and California, primarily in estuarine and freshwater habitats.
+His key work in California includes conducting effects analyses for the California WaterFix/Bay-Delta Conservation Plan and State Water Project Long Term Operations Incidental Take Permit Application and Environmental Impact Report; writing the biological assessment for the California Department of Water Resources Emergency Drought Barriers Project; estimating impacts and developing appropriate mitigation for the Smith Canal Gate Project; and assessing effects of the Sacramento River Bank Protection Project on fish habitats.
+Marin’s previous work for the Florida Fish and Wildlife Conservation Commission included evaluating the impact of tidal river flow regimes, hurricanes, and backwater habitats on fish and other nekton.

-Marin’s Ph.D. research focused on estimating the magnitude of fish mortality by impingement on the cooling-water-intake screens of the United Kingdom’s largest direct-cooled power plant, and subsequently estimating losses of equivalent adults and their economic value.
-He has published 18 peer-reviewed papers on fish ecology and has reviewed papers for many aquatic science journals.
+Marin’s Ph.D. research at the University of Stirling focused on estimating fish mortality by impingement on the cooling-water-intake screens of the UK’s largest direct-cooled power plant and subsequently estimating losses of equivalent adults and their economic value.
+He has published around 20 peer-reviewed papers on fish ecology and has reviewed papers for many aquatic science journals.

 - Zeug, S. C., M. Beakes, J. Wiesenfeld, M. Greenwood, L. Grimaldo, J. Hassrick, A. Collins, S. Acuña, and M. Johnston.
 2020.
 Experimental Quantification of Piscivore Density and Habitat Effects on Survival of Juvenile Chinook Salmon in a Tidal Freshwater Estuary.
 Estuaries and Coasts.